-MS SQL Server Backup
+# MS SQL Server Backup

 Configure MS SQL Server differential backup in TrueSecure Backup by following these steps:

-Choose your specific storage location (Amazon S3 in this example): If necessary, you can add a new storage account by clicking the corresponding link ‘Add new Storage Account.’
+If necessary, you can add a new storage account by clicking the corresponding link ‘Add new Storage Account.’

-Provide the name for this backup plan and proceed.
-At this point, you need to connect TrueSecure Backup to the target SQL instance.
 TrueSecure Backup will verify the necessary permissions.
-If you have created a separate backup account in MS SQL Server, use the Authentication menu to specify its credentials.
+If you have created a separate backup account in MS SQL Server, use the **Authentication** menu to specify its credentials.

 If you Select the first checkbox you will have go to your database and grant the permission like the picture below.